LinuxMatt/IronGrip/README.md

 IronGrip
 ========
-Graphical frontend for Audio CD ripping and encoding
+Graphical frontend for Audio CD ripping and encoding.

 Features
 --------